Alluxio/alluxio/docs/en/DevelopingUFSExtensions.md

 ## Build

-Include all transitive dependencies of the extension project in the built JAR.
-Either `maven-shade- plugin` or `maven-assembly` can be used.
+Include all transitive dependencies of the extension project in the built JAR using either `maven-shade-plugin` or `maven-assembly`.

 In addition, to avoid collisions specify scope for the dependency `alluxio-core-common` as `provided`.
 The maven definition would look like: